wilsonsous/wilsonsous/README.md

 ---

+---
+About Me:
+---
+Beginning as a self taught web developer before joining a bootcamp, I was fascinated with every idea of coding in the world of Tech.
+Practicing my own coding projects using basic HTML, CSS, and Javascript made me thrilled to learn more about discovering new syntaxes and concepts.
+The foundation of constantly learning new things and experiencing challenges through the use of tech has lead me to where I am today.
+The mental stimulation is what drives me to keep coding along and to express my creativity through something I can constantly learn from.

 - 🔭 I’m currently working on my Full-Stack Web Developer course
 - 🌱 I’m currently learning react
 - 👯 I’m looking to collaborate on learning new languages